Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of our method in global, group-wise, and local configurations using various data sets and metrics.
+In this section, we evaluate the performance of our method in global, group-wise, and local configurations using various datasets and metrics.
 The experiments benchmark our approach against state-of-the-art methods, highlighting its strengths and providing insights into its unified capabilities.
 To further illustrate the practical value of our method, we analyze the created groups in two use cases, demonstrating its ability to generate actionable and interpretable insights.
-The code for these experiments is publicly available on GitHub\footnote{Will be added in camera-ready version.}.
+The code for these experiments is publicly available on GitHub\footnote{\url{https://github.com/genwro-ai/unified_cfs}}.
 Detailed results and additional evaluations are provided in Appendix \ref{apx:detailed_exp}.